oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 Grouping
 ~~~~~~~~

-When you specify a function for some of the fields, you need to add all other fields (that do not have any function specified for them) to the **Grouping** section.
+When you specify a function for some of the fields, you must add all other fields (that do not have any function specified for them) to the **Grouping** section.

 Add a Field to Grouping
 """""""""""""""""""""""